fread-ink/fread.ui/README.md

   -epub-ruby-position
 ```

+These are specified [here](https://w3c.github.io/publ-epub-revision/epub32/spec/epub-contentdocs.html#sec-css-prefixed).
+They are included in EPUB 3.2 but discouraged from use.

 Some of these are actually in normal CSS without the `-epub-` prefix, e.g. `ruby-position`.

+If we want to support -epub-* CSS properties we can use [postcss-epub](https://github.com/Rycochet/postcss-epub) but a simpler solution would be to remove the "-epub-" prefix from all of these before handing them to the browser.
+We should check if PostCSS can do this in javascript without being a memory hog and if not then we should find a CSS parsing library in C and implement it during loading of the CSS file from the .epub file.

+The [MyCSS](https://github.com/lexborisov/mycss) CSS parser (written in C) could be used.
+It looks like the current codebase is only maintained as part of [Modest](https://github.com/lexborisov/Modest).
+There is also [a python binding](https://github.com/rushter/selectolax).

 ## EPUB Adaptive Layout